BoidCMS/boidcms.github.io/plugins/api.md

 # Api
-The BoidCMS API plugin is designed to provide an easy way to integrate other systems with your site.
+The BoidCMS API plugin is designed to provide an easy way to integrate other systems with BoidCMS powered sites.
 With this plugin, you can retrieve or update data from the database with a simple HTTP request.

 ## Install
-Download the plugin on this [repo](https://github.com/BoidCMS/Api).
+Download the zip file of the plugin on this [repo](https://github.com/BoidCMS/Api).

 ## Developer